CHAPTER 3: A Step Up For All

 ECE Promotes a Healthy Family Environment

 Families can teach children about unconditional love, to understand right from wrong, empathy, and mutual respect.
-These qualities help kids engage positively in school, at work and in society.
-However, when parents are struggling financially, with family breakdown, or domestic and neighbourhood violence, find it difficult to meet their children’s emotional needs.
-This can result in health, learning or behaviour challenges.
+These qualities help children engage positively in school, at work and in society.
+However, when parents are struggling financially, with family breakdown, or domestic and neighbourhood violence, they can find it difficult to meet their children’s emotional needs.
+This can result in health, learning, or behaviour challenges.
 In times of chaos, early childhood education can provide a haven for young children and provide parents with time to attend to their own needs.

 Universal ECE Results in Double Dividends

 Early childhood education helps set both children and parents up for success.
-Kids benefit by doing better in school and going on to make economic and social contributions.
+Children benefit by doing better in school and going on to make economic and social contributions.
 When ECE is organized to support today’s workforce, it also enhances opportunities for parents to work, reducing poverty and boosting equity.
-Mothers who have access to affordable, high quality ECE can enter the workforce and contribute to the economy.

 WHAT IS THE OECD?

 Some think universal ECE is too expensive, however the benefits far outweigh the costs.
-A 2017 study by the Conference Board of Canada finds that every $1 spent on expanding ECE enrollment for preschool children would yield close to $6 in economic benefits.
-When it comes to reducing poverty and closing the equity gap in Canada, the cost of inaction is far greater than the cost of early childhood education.
+A Conference Board of Canada finds that every $1 spent on expanding ECE enrolment for preschool children would yield close to $6 in economic benefits.
+When it comes to reducing poverty and closing the equity gap in Canada, the cost of inaction is far greater than the cost of ECE.